UGLY BEAUTIFUL — Lyrics

 They said you might need it.

-Power blew when the Instapot breathed.
+Power blew when the instapot breathed.

 Shared heat with fleas.